 2.1 Sample Collection and Preparation

 During the fruiting season, fresh Citrus lemon and Citrus paradisi fruits were purchased from Igele Market in Ondo Town, Nigeria.
-After the fruits were manually dehulled, the seeds were collected, deshelled, allowed to air dry at room temperature, grind into a powder, and then stored for extraction.
+After the fruits were manually dehulled, the seeds were collected, deshelled, allowed to air dry at room temperature, ground into a powder, and then stored for extraction.
 After soaking the powdered seeds in n-hexane for four to five days, the extracts were filtered and concentrated in a rotary evaporator until the n-hexane was dried to leave the oil extracts from the seeds of Citrus lemon and Citrus paradisi.

 2.2 Formulation of Eco-friendly Creams from the Seed Oils

-The eco-friendly creams were made with beeswax, lanoline, coconut oil, Citrus paradisi seed oil, Citrus lemon seed oil, and rose oil (for aroma).
+The eco-friendly creams were made with beeswax, lanolin, coconut oil, Citrus paradisi seed oil, Citrus lemon seed oil, and rose oil (for aroma).

 Using various compositions, the following four cream formulations were created as follows: